awsdocs/amazon-ec2-user-guide/doc_source/spot-requests.md

 ### Prerequisites<a name="tag-spot-request-prereqs"></a>

-Grant the IAM user the permission to tag resources\.
+Grant the user the permission to tag resources\.
 For more information about IAM policies and example policies, see [Example: Tag resources](ExamplePolicies_EC2.md#iam-example-taggingresources)\.

 The IAM policy you create is determined by which method you use for creating a Spot Instance request\.
-+ If you use the launch instance wizard or `run-instances` to request Spot Instances, see [To grant an IAM user the permission to tag resources when using the launch instance wizard or run-instances](#iam-run-instances)\.
++ If you use the launch instance wizard or `run-instances` to request Spot Instances, see [To grant a user the permission to tag resources when using the launch instance wizard or run-instances](#iam-run-instances)\.
-+ If you use the `request-spot-instances` command to request Spot Instances, see [To grant an IAM user the permission to tag resources when using request-spot-instances](#iam-request-spot-instances)\.
++ If you use the `request-spot-instances` command to request Spot Instances, see [To grant a user the permission to tag resources when using request-spot-instances](#iam-request-spot-instances)\.

-**To grant an IAM user the permission to tag resources when using the launch instance wizard or run\-instances**
+**To grant a user the permission to tag resources when using the launch instance wizard or run\-instances**
 Create a IAM policy that includes the following:
 + The `ec2:RunInstances` action\.
-This grants the IAM user permission to launch an instance\.
+This grants the user permission to launch an instance\.
 + For `Resource`, specify `spot-instances-request`\.
 This allows users to create Spot Instance requests, which request Spot Instances\.
 + The `ec2:CreateTags` action\.
-This grants the IAM user permission to create tags\.
+This grants the user permission to create tags\.
 + For `Resource`, specify `*`\.
 This allows users to tag all resources that are created during instance launch\.

 ```